 Campaign for Accountability investigates companies and industries that exploit consumers.
 CfA works to uncover evidence of deceptive marketing tactics through open record requests and diligent research.
 CfA then files complaints with state and federal officials so the worst offenders can be held accountable.

 CfA has worked to expose fraudulent, unethical, and misleading practices in a wide range of industries.
 Most recently, CfA has been leading the fight to hold the solar industry accountable for deceptive sales practices.
 Beginning in October 2016, we asked state Attorneys General in Texas, California, Florida, and Oregon to investigate false and misleading acts in the marketing and sale or lease of solar panels.
 CfA submitted open records requests to several states and reviewed dozens of complaint files released by state Attorneys General.
 Consumers detailed how solar companies deceived them about the true costs of installing solar panels, lured them in with low price quotes that later proved to be false, required them to sign confusing contracts, and promised energy savings that failed to materialize.
-(Continue reading more about our Consumer Protection work below).
+In July 2017, CfA asked the Bureau of Consumer Protection at the Federal Trade Commission (FTC) to open an investigation after CfA reviewed more than 1,200 complaints released by the FTC.
+(Continue reading about our Consumer Protection work below).

 Campaign for Accountability investigates companies and industries that exploit consumers.